The Essential Guide to AGD Credits for Dental Implants

 The key is to find programs that not only fit your needs but are also offered by an AGD PACE-approved provider.
 This accreditation is your assurance of quality and guarantees that the time and effort you invest will be officially recognized and count toward your license renewal requirements.
 It signifies that the course content is evidence-based, relevant, and presented by qualified instructors.
 Whether you prefer learning by doing, studying from your office, or observing experts in a clinical setting, there’s an accredited course out there for you.
 Let’s look at the most common formats available to help you decide which path is best for your professional development.

-Immersive, Hands-On Training Programs
+Earn Credits with Hands-On Training Programs

 For a procedural skill like dental implant placement, nothing replaces hands-on experience.
 Immersive training programs are designed to get you out of the lecture hall and into a practical setting where you can apply what you’ve learned.
 These intensive courses, often structured as multi-day residencies, guide you through every step from treatment planning to surgical placement on models.
 The goal is to build the muscle memory and clinical judgment you need to perform procedures with confidence.
 Completing one of these comprehensive hands-on courses can often fulfill a significant portion of your CE requirements at once, all while making a real impact on your practice and patient care.